andy-law/angular-example/README.md

 - [ ] Implement loaders whilst waiting for connections via Pusher
 - [ ] Tweaks and improvements to Three JS scene - add in items that can be hit, visible floor
 - [ ] Implement config panel for Three scene to control elements such as speed, gravity and lighting
+- [ ] Access phone accelerometer data to calculate initial pitch of ball